Canon M100 vs 1300D

 The Canon EOS M100 and the Canon EOS 1300D (labelled Canon T6 in some countries) are two digital cameras that were officially introduced, respectively, in August 2017 and March 2016.
 The M100 is a mirrorless interchangeable lens camera, while the 1300D is a DSLR.
 Both cameras are equipped with an APS-C sensor.
-The M100 has a resolution of 24 megapixel, whereas the 1300D provides 17.9 MP.
-Read on to find out how these two cameras compare with respect to their size, their sensors, their features, and their reception by expert reviewers.
+The M100 has a resolution of 24 megapixels, whereas the 1300D provides 17.9 MP.
+Read on to find out how these two cameras compare with respect to their body size, their sensors, their features, their input-output connections, and their reception by expert reviewers.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Canon 1300D is considerably larger (80 percent) than the Canon M100.
 Moreover, the 1300D is substantially heavier (61 percent) than the M100.
 In this context, it is worth noting that neither the M100 nor the 1300D are weather-sealed.

 The above size and weight comparisons are to some extent incomplete since they do not consider the interchangeable lenses that both of these cameras require.
 Hence, you might want to study and compare the specifications of available lenses in order to get the full picture of the size and weight of the two camera systems.

 The adjacent table lists the principal physical characteristics of the two cameras alongside a wider set of alternatives.
 In case you want to display and compare another camera duo, just click on the right or left arrow next to the camera that you would like to inspect.
 Alternatively, you can also use the CAM-parator to select your camera combination among a larger number of options.

 |Canon M100»||4.3 in||2.6 in||1.4 in||10.7 oz||295||n||Aug 2017||499||Canon M100|